 Andrew J. Simons

 Andrew J. Simons currently serves the law school as Vice Dean Emeritus.
 Since returning to the law school in 2000, he has served in a variety of capacities, including Associate Academic Dean, Vice Dean and Acting Dean.
-He chairs the law school’s Strategic Planning Committee and teaches Torts and New York Civil Practice.
+He currently oversees the school's vibrant LL.M. programs, serves on several faculty committees, and teaches Torts, Advanced Torts, New York Practice, Representing Clients in Complex Litigation, and Drafting Litigation Documents.

 A member of the Class of 1965 where he was the Editor-in-Chief of the St. John’s Law Review, Dean Simons began his legal career as a Law Clerk to Hon.
 Adrian P. Burke (Associate Judge, New York State Court of Appeals) (1965-67), practiced law as an Associate with the Manhattan firm of Willkie, Farr & Gallagher (1967-71) and served as Confidential Law Secretary to Hon.
 Daniel P. Albert (Nassau County Supreme Court) (1971-73).
 In 1973, he returned to his Alma Mater for the first time in the capacity of Associate Dean and Professor of Law, a position he held until 1982 when he left academia for the private practice of law.

-Dean Simons earned an A.B. in English Literature from the College of the Holy Cross (1960) and, following graduation, served as a Lieutenant (jg) in the United States Navy from 1960-62.
-He has resided in Westbury, Long Island, with his first wife, Eileen, for over forty years.
+Dean Simons earned an A.B. in English Literature from the College of the Holy Cross (1960) and, following graduation, served at sea as a line officer in the United States Navy (1960-62).
+He has resided in Westbury, Long Island, with his first wife, Eileen, for over 45 years.